elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can use a sequence of nullish coalescing operator to select the first value from a list that is not null or undefined.</div><br />
+  <div><strong>Interview Response:</strong> Yes, we can use a sequence of nullish coalescing operators to select the first value from a list that is not null or undefined.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>